 5) Interfaces between ethics and anthropological dimension in the Administration

-It involves studies related to themes such as human nature, symbolic imagery, gift, spirituality, religiosity, culture, and social ties in the Administration, under the anthropological (philosophical and cultural) and sociological approach.
+It involves studies related to themes such as human nature, symbolic imagery, gift, spirituality, religiosity, culture, and social ties in the Administration under the anthropological (philosophical and cultural) and sociological approaches.